 Enslaved women and self-emancipation

 Her second-year research paper focused on two specific enslaved women.
 She conducted research about Jane Johnson's life, who freed herself and her two sons from their owner, and Hannah Crafts, who escaped the same enslaver a few years later.
-VanJessica is reworking the paper to emphasize the methodology she employed while piecing together archival fragments.
-In the paper, as it stands VanJessica expanded on Jane's enslavement and her life before she arrived in Philadelphia.
+By weaving Crafts's narrative with other archival fragments VanJessica expanded on Jane's enslavement and her life before she arrived in Philadelphia.
 She also focused on the meaning of Jane Johnson's presence and testimony in the courtroom.
 It strengthened her claims to freedom and gave her access to personhood.
 It also illustrated the important role Philadelphia played in pushing the nation towards Civil War.

 William Still in Philadelphia

 VanJessica's next project shifted her focus to the famed Philadelphian abolitionist William Still who counted Jane Johnson as one of the hundreds of enslaved people he guided to freedom.
 She served as the historian for the William Still 200 project celebrating the 200th year anniversary of his birth.
 VanJessica helped create a city-wide tour that followed William Still's journey through nineteenth-century Philadelphia by identifying locations that played a significant role in his development as an author, activist, and abolitionist.